DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 - add culture title for kasuga : Kizoku
 - clean up of traits (like removing Hajji  from pilgrim traits)
 - Do as "sultanate" based on dynasty name but ONLY for duchy titles ????
+- update holy_order decisions & dynasty decisions (taken from shogunate)

 ## Futures Features & Nice to have
-- Remove AI Cadet branches
+- Remove AI Cadet branches => Working ?
 - Seppuku as  part of "Bushido tradition".
 Special decision if "dishonored"
 - Painting Hair White decision for crane cultures
 - reduce size of domain that can be kept (à la AGOT mod), because map is so small (~10 counties per kindgom)